mozilla/uniffi-rs/docs/manual/src/futures.md

 As [described in the documentation](https://docs.rs/uniffi_core/latest/uniffi_core/ffi/rustfuture/index.html), UniFFI generates code which uses callbacks from Rust futures back into that foreign "executor" to drive them to completion.
-Fortunately, each of the bindings and Rust have consistent models, so the discussion below is Python, but it's almost exactly the same in Kotlin and Swift.
+Fortunately, each of the bindings and Rust have similar models, so the discussion below is Python, but it's almost exactly the same in Kotlin and Swift.

 In the above example, the generated `say_after` function looks something like: